MenuSkip to content

-So when is that magical moment when parents should recognize their child’s behavior has surpassed the boundary of what all children do and has become sufficiently alarming to warrant a formal assessment?
+So what is that magical moment when parents should recognize their child’s behavior has surpassed the boundary of what all children do and has become sufficiently alarming to warrant a formal evaluation?
 There probably isn’t one.
 It is often a gradual awareness that a child’s emotional or behavioral development just isn’t where it should be that sends most parents on a quest for answers.

-Perhaps the most important question of all for parents of school age children to consider is, “How much distress is your child’s problems causing you, the child, or other members of the family?”
-If a child’s aggressive or argumentative behaviors, or sad or withdrawn behaviors are seen as a problem for a child or members of his or her family, then the child’s behaviors are a problem that should be looked at, regardless of their severity.
+Perhaps the most important question of all for parents of school-age children to consider is, “How much distress is your child’s problem causing you, the child, or other members of the family?”
+If a child’s aggressive or argumentative behaviors, or sad or withdrawn behaviors are seen as a problem for a child, the school, or members of his or her family, then the child’s behaviors are a problem that should be looked at, regardless of their severity.

-While there is no substitute for parental knowledge, certain guidelines are also available to help families make the decision to seek an evaluation.
-In Help for Your Child, A Parents Guide to Mental Health Services, Sharon Brehm suggests three criteria to help in deciding whether a child’s behavior is normal or a sign that the youngster needs help:
+While there is no substitute for parental knowledge, certain guidelines are available to help families make the decision to seek an evaluation.
+In Help for Your Child: A Parent’s Guide to Mental Health Services, Sharon Brehm suggests three criteria to help in deciding whether a child’s behavior is normal or a sign that the youngster needs help:

-- The Duration of a Troublesome Behavior – Does it just go on and on with no sign that the child is going to outgrow it and progress to a new stage?
+- Duration of a troublesome behavior.
+Does it just go on and on with no sign that the child is going to outgrow it and progress to a new stage?

-- The Intensity of a Behavior – For instance, while temper tantrums are normal in almost all children, some tantrums could be so extreme that they are frightening to parents and suggest that some specific intervention might be necessary Parents should pay particular attention to behaviors such as feelings of despair or hopelessness; lack of interest in family, friends, school or other activities once considered enjoyable; or behaviors which are dangerous to the child or to others.
+- Intensity of a behavior.
+While temper tantrums are normal in almost all children, some tantrums could be so extreme that they are frightening to parents and suggest that some specific intervention might be necessary.
+Parents should pay particular attention to their child’s feelings of despair or hopelessness; lack of interest in family, friends, school or other activities once considered enjoyable; or behaviors that are dangerous to the child or to others.

-- The Age of the Child – While some behavior might be quite normal for a child of two, observation of other children of the youngster’s age may lead to the conclusion that the behavior in question is not quite right for a five year old.
+- Age of the child.
+Some behavior might be quite normal for a two-year-old, but observation of other children that age may lead to the conclusion that the behavior in question is not quite right for a five-year-old.
 Not all children reach the same emotional milestones at the same age, but extreme deviations from age-appropriate behaviors may well be cause for concern.

 Attempts at self-injury or threats of suicide, violent behaviors, or severe withdrawal that creates an inability to carry on normal routines must be regarded as emergencies for which parents should seek immediate attention, through a mental health or medical clinic, mental health hotline, or crisis center.

-Parents will also want to consider whether their child’s behavior could be influenced by other factors:
+Parents will also want to consider whether their child’s behavior could be influenced by other factors, such as:

-- whether a specific physical condition (allergies, hearing problems, change in medication, etc.) could be affecting the behavior;
+- a specific physical condition (allergies, hearing problems, change in medication, etc.) that could be affecting the behavior;

-- whether school problems (relationships, learning problems) are creating additional stress;
+- school problems (relationships or learning problems) that are creating additional stress;

-- whether changes in the family (divorce, new child, death) have occurred which may be causing concern for the child.
+- changes in the family (divorce, new child, death) that may cause concern for the child.

 Special consideration needs to be given to identifying behaviors of concern in very young children.
-Their well-being is so connected with that of the family that services must be developed with and directed to the family as a unit.
-The goal in assessing and providing services to a young child should include helping families to articulate their own stresses and strengths.
-It is in the context of family that a child first explores his or her world and learns to adapt to the varied demands of families and the world at large.
+Their well-being is so connected with that of the family, that services must be developed with and directed to the family as a unit.
+The goal in evaluating and providing services to a young child should include helping families to articulate their own stresses and strengths.
+It is in the context of family that a child first explores his or her world, and learns to adapt to the varied demands of families and the world at large.

-Appropriate assessment of a child’s mental or emotional status is key to developing appropriate school or mental health services.
-For children who are cultural or racial minorities, parents will want to know how, or if, those differences will affect assessment results.
+Evaluation of a child’s mental or emotional status is the key to developing appropriate school or mental health services.
+For children who are from diverse cultures, parents will want to know how, or if, those differences will affect evaluation results.

-Tests, by their very nature, have been developed to discriminate. if everyone taking a test scored the same, then the test would be of no use.
-What’s important, though, is that tests discriminate only in those areas they were designed to measure — such as depression, anxiety, etc. – and not along measures such as cultural background, race, or value systems.
+Tests, by their very nature, have been developed to determine differences between one child and another.
+If everyone taking a test scored the same, then the test would be of no use.
+What’s important, though, is that tests are used only in those areas they were designed to measure — such as depression or anxiety.

-If the professional who is responsible for assessment is not of the same cultural background as the child, parents should feel free to ask what his or her experiences have been in cross-cultural assessment or treatment.
-Professionals who are sensitive to issues of bias related to language, socioeconomic status or culture in formal assessment tools should willingly share such information with parents.
+If the professional who is responsible for evaluation is not of the same cultural background as the child, parents should feel free to ask what his or her experiences have been in cross-cultural assessment or treatment.
+Professionals who are sensitive to issues of bias related to language, socioeconomic status, or culture in formal evaluation tools should willingly share such information with parents.

-One way of minimizing the effects of cultural bias in obtaining an appropriate diagnosis is to utilize a multidisciplinary approach to assessment involving persons from different backgrounds (teacher, therapist, parent, social worker) in completing the assessment.
+One way of minimizing the effects of cultural bias in obtaining an appropriate diagnosis is to use a multidisciplinary approach to evaluation involving persons from different backgrounds (teacher, therapist, parent, and social worker) in completing the evaluation.
 Several questions to consider are:

-- Do the various professionals agree with one another?
+- Do the data and conclusions from various professionals agree?